CELOS X Machine

 CNC operators need instant clarity in time-critical moments, but the UI patterns and alert logic were inconsistent—especially for users with color-vision deficiency (CVD).
 I designed a CELOS-aligned interaction model with standardized navigation, machine states, and alerts using redundant cues (icon + label + hierarchy—not color only).
 I owned the interaction and system logic, built reusable components and state rules, and validated key flows in a Framer prototype.

-Objective: Build a scalable design system with accessible UI states
+Objective: Build a scalable design system with color-blind safe UI states.